convertigo/c8osdk-dotnet/C8oSDKDotNet/tools/convertigo/component/GettingStarted.md

 		return null;											// last step of the promise chain, return null });

+## Use FullSync local NoSQL databases ##
+You can use local NoSQL databases and synchronize them with data from the Convertigo MBaaS Server.
+This is based on Convertigo FullSync technology.

+	data = await myC8o.CallJson("fs://retaildb.sync").	// 'fs://' is the FullSync prefix and 'sync' id the synchronize verb
+														// means: synchronize the 'retaildb' database from the server ProgressUI(progress => {						// The progress handler will be called during replication
+			// Do my Stuff here							// Each time a NoSQL document is replicated, do whatever is needed .....										// To show a progress indicator with the progress object.
+		}).
+		Async();										// Wait wihtout blocking until all documents are replicated.

+Once the database is replicated, you can query the database with views.
+Views are defined on the MBaaS server.
+You have to give the name of the design document holding the view and the view name.

+	data = await myC8o.CallJson("fs://retaildb.view",	// Use the 'view' verb
+		"ddoc", "design",								// Set the design doc holding the view, here 'design' "view", "children_byFather",					// Set the view name, here 'children_byFather' "startkey", "[\"42\",\"\"]",					// Set the startkey, here a jSON array ["42", ""] "endkey", "[\"42\",\"Z\"]",						// Set the endkey, here a jSON array ["42", "Z"] "limit", "20",									// Limit the number of rows to 20 "skip", "0"										// Start from the first row ).Async();											// Wait without blocking the for the query to execute

+This will return in **data** all documents defined by the **children_byFather** view from index **["42", ""]** to **["42", Z"]** with a limit of **20** rows starting from the **first** document.

 ## Full Convertigo SDK Documentation ##
 You can get all the detailed SDK documentations here: